-- the duration and scope of the pandemic; - governmental, business and individuals' protocols and actions that have been and continue to be taken in response to the pandemic; - the impact of the pandemic on economic activity and actions taken in response; - the effect on patients, healthcare providers and business partners; - demand for our products, including as a result of reduced patient visits to healthcare providers, travel restrictions, social distancing, quarantines and other containment measures; - uncertainty as to when we will be able to resume normal clinical study enrollment and patient treatment activities, particularly at clinical study sites located in highly impacted geographies and as a result of disruptions with our clinical study sites; - · the ability to obtain or deliver sufficient and timely supplies if the production capabilities of manufacturers and suppliers is disrupted; - our access to the debt and equity markets on satisfactory terms, or at all;
+- the duration, severity, and scope of the pandemic in the United States and globally; - the effectiveness of governmental, business and individuals' protocols and actions that have been and continue to be taken in response to the pandemic; - the impact of the pandemic on economic activity and actions taken in response; - the effect on patients, healthcare providers and business partners; - demand for our products, including as a result of reduced patient visits to healthcare providers, travel restrictions, social distancing, quarantines and other containment measures;

-- disruptions in regulatory oversight and actions if regulators and industry professionals are expending significant and unexpected resources addressing COVID-19; and - any closures of our and our partners' offices, operations and facilities.
+- uncertainty as to when we will be able to resume normal clinical study enrollment and patient treatment activities, particularly at clinical study sites located in highly impacted geographies and as a result of disruptions at our clinical study sites; - the ability to obtain or deliver sufficient and timely supplies, given the disruptions to the production capabilities of manufacturers and suppliers, particularly with respect to the priority given to the development and manufacture of COVID-19 vaccines; - our access to the debt and equity markets on satisfactory terms, or at all; - disruptions in regulatory oversight and actions, as a result of significant and unexpected resources expended to address the COVID-19 by regulators and industry professionals; and - any closures of our and our partners' offices, operations and facilities.

-In response to the COVID-19 pandemic and the resulting uncertain economic and healthcare environment, we have revised our operating plan with the intention that the revised operating plan would enable us to advance our corporate strategy and pipeline during this period of uncertainty.
-Based on this revised operating plan and underlying assumptions, we expect our cash, cash equivalents, and marketable securities, together with projected revenue generated under our collaborative arrangements, projected sales of products and cash inflows associated with our amended and restated agreements with BMS, to fund our revised operating plan into 2022.
-However, the internal and external costs of executing on our revised operating plan may be higher than expected, including as a result of challenges encountered in the course of planned activities.
-Additionally, projected revenue generated under our collaborative arrangements, projected sales of products and cash inflows associated with our amended and restated agreements with BMS may be less than expected.
+Based on our current business plan, we expect our cash, cash equivalents and marketable securities, together with projected revenue under our collaborative arrangements and projected sales of products, to fund our operations into 2023.
+Our current business plan assumes continued rigorous prioritization and focus on our expenses, real estate optimization, and exploration of additional sources of funding to further strengthen our financial position.
+However, the internal and external costs of executing on our operating plan may be higher than expected, including as a result of challenges encountered in the course of planned activities.
+Additionally, projected revenue generated under our collaborative arrangements and projected sales of products may be less than expected.
 The ultimate impact of the COVID-19 pandemic on our business operations is highly uncertain and subject to change and will depend on future developments which are difficult to predict, including the duration of the pandemic, the ultimate geographic spread of the disease, additional or modified government actions, new information that will emerge concerning the severity and impact of COVID-19 and other actions taken to contain or address its impact in the short and long term, among others.
-We do not yet know the full extent of potential delays or impacts on our business, our commercialization efforts, our clinical studies, our research programs, healthcare systems or the global economy, and if the ultimate impact of the COVID-19 pandemic and the resulting uncertain economic and healthcare environment is more severe than we anticipated, we may not be able to execute on our revised operating plan or on our strategy.
-To the extent the COVID-19 pandemic adversely affects our b
+We do not yet know the full extent of potential delays or impacts on our business, our commercialization efforts, our clinical studies, our research programs, healthcare systems or the global economy, and if the ultimate impact of the COVID-19 pandemic and the resulting uncertain economic and healthcare environment is more severe than we anticipated, we may not be able to execute on our current operating plan or on our strategy.
+If the duration of the COVID-19 pandemic and the associated period of business and social restrictions and economic uncertainty is longer than we anticipated, our cash, cash equivalents, and marketable securities may not be sufficient to fund the activities under our operating plan for the time period that we anticipated, and we may be required to revise our operating plan further.
+To the extent the COVID-19 pandemic adversely affects our business and financial results, it may also have the effect of heightening many of the other risks described in this "Risk Factors" section and in the "Risk Factors" section of our Annual Report on Form 10-K.